termux-pacman/pacman-for-termux/README.md

 # pacman-for-termux

 ## Note:
-This pacman is not fully wall-mounted, so there may be bugs.
-If you find a bug, write in the issues.
+At this point, pacman is not fully configured for termux, so there may be bugs.

 ## A warning:
-Do not use `--overwrite` when installing packages as there is a chance of breaking the termux system.
+Do not use `--overwrite` when installing packages as there is a chance of breaking the termux system ([more details](https://github.com/termux/termux-packages/issues/6842#issuecomment-845887799)).

 ## Commands for installing pacman.
 ```